ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-2/exercise-2.md

 ---

-# Task 2.10 Create Gold Lakehouse (Requirement for Exercise 4)
+# Task 2.10 Create Gold Lakehouse (required for Exercise 4)

 The final task before delving into data science work (Exercise 4) within the notebook is to create a new Gold Lakehouse named `goldcurated`.